yibin-huang-ocean/yibin-huang-ocean.github.io/ResearchBrief.md

 ## Deep Ocean Circulation in the Subpolar North Atlantic

 > Deep ocean circulation in the subpolar North Atlantic constitutes the AMOC lower limb.
 Its circulation pathways and variability are important for carbon uptake, storage and export in the deep ocean.
-In order to understand deep circulation in the subpolar North Atlantic, 125 floats were released at depths > 1800 m along the rim of the subpolar basin.
-They drifted in ocean for a maximum lifetime of 2 years.
-The float program is a part of the Overturning in the Subpolar North Atlantic Program (OSNAP).
+In order to improve current understanding of the subpolar deep circulation, 125 floats were released at depths > 1800 m along the rim of the subpolar basin as part of OSNAP.
+These floats drifted in ocean for a maximum lifetime of 2 years and primarily tracked spreading pathways for the deep overflow waters.

 <img width="80%" height="auto" src="/assets/float.png">